 As a company limited by guarantee, IE Domain Registry's financial reserves are its only source of capital and it is therefore a financial prerequisite that we maintain a capital base fully adequate to meet current and prospective business requirements.
 By recording an after-tax surplus of €255k, we more than maintained our financial strength in 2017.
 Net liquid funds totalled €6.6 million at end year, an increase of €320k on end 2016.
-The Company's overall financial objective.
+The Company's overall financial position remains fully protected and in line with our financial objective.
 I can again assure our stakeholders of our continued commitment to this objective into the future.